magnet-cl/django-project-template-old/README.md

 * `git push origin master`
 Now you have your own django project in your repository

+## Quickstart

 For a quick start, run

 * `./quickstart.sh`
-It should install all the dependencies you need to start the project

-Configure your database settings in config/local_settings.py
+It should install all the dependencies you need to start the project.
+Then you need to Configure your database settings in config/local_settings.py.

-## Quickstart
-Then run `./reset.sh` to reset the database.
-Pass it the -s argument to start the server.
+You can reset the database with:

+* `./reset.sh`

 ## Features

-* bootstrap integration
+### Bootstrap 3 integration
+Since We have been using bootstrap 3 for all our project, we made that all templates in the project are written for bootstrap 3.

+Also, the project compiles the source code for bootstrap 3 from less.
+This is done so a rapid customization can be made of your site's style.
+The source code for less is in `base/static/css/bootstrap/`

+### Bootstrap 3 admin
+bootstrap-admin==0.3.0
+Since We have been using bootstrap 3 for all our project, we made that all templates in the project are written for bootstrap 3.
 * bootstrap admin
 * captcha login
 * bower integration